Outis09/climate-data-pipeline/README.md

     `cd climate-data-pipeline`

-2. Create the local environment file from the provided example `cp .env.example .env`
+2. Create the local environment file:
+    - Option 1: run a setup script that auto generates fernet keys and jwt secrets for airflow

+    `python env-setup.py`

+    - Option 2: copy the example file but you'll need to manually generate fernet keys and jwt secrets

+    `cp .env.example .env`

 3. Open `.env` and provide the required configuration.
 Do not commit `.env` or credentials to git.